-Market studies may also provide the ACCC with information that can lead to investigations of potential breaches of the Competition and Consumer Act 2010 (CCA).
+Market studies may also provide the ACCC with information that can lead to investigations of potential breaches of the CCA.
 However, these investigations are undertaken separately to the market study itself.

-Wine grape market study
+Wine grapes market study

-The purpose of this study was to conduct an in-depth review of the Australian wine grape industry and to identify any market failures or issues that may prevent the functioning of competitive markets and result in detriment to market participants.
+The purpose of this study was to conduct an in-depth review of the Australian wine grape industry and to identify any market failures or issues that may be preventing the functioning of competitive markets and resulting in detriment to market participants.
 This market study is focussed on the three warm climate grape growing regions (see chapter 2).

-Competition and consumer issues in the agriculture sector, including a focus on analysis of the wine grape industry, are current ACCC priorities, as set out in our 2019 Compliance and Enforcement Policy.10
+Competition and consumer issues in the agriculture sector, including a focus on analysis of the wine grape industry, are current ACCC priorities, as set out in our annual Compliance and Enforcement Policy.7

-The ACCC considered the industry warranted close examination, based on feedback from confidential complaints received by the ACCC, the findings of previous inquiries, the outcomes of targeted ACCC consultations with industry (outlined below), and the broader context of the market.
+The ACCC considers close examination of the industry is warranted, based on feedback from confidential complaints received by the ACCC, the findings of previous inquiries, the outcomes of targeted ACCC consultations with industry (outlined below), and the broader context of the market.